ddc-java-17/leave-me-alone-reedsearle/docs/index.md

 Service Requirements

-All services will be highly recommended but the app will operate without any dangerous services, although at a somewhat reduced capability.
+All services will be highly recommended but the app will operate without any dangerous services, although at a greatly reduced capability.

 ## Stretch goals and possible enhancements
 {: menu="Stretch goals" }